lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 asking questions the way He did (see Matthew 16:13–17).

 Effective teachers are also diligent learners.
 Make the study of God’s word a high priority in your life.
-Understand that learning is a lifelong process.
+Gospel learning is a lifelong process.
-Seek to learn from others, including those you teach.
-(See Doctrine and Covenants 88:122.)

 Teach from the scriptures and the words of latter-day prophets (see Doctrine and Covenants 52:9).
 Remember that “the preaching of the word [has] more